marceloexc/hoga/README.md

 * easy data _in_, easy data _out_. hoga will act as the middleman between the user and the data in its raw format (.json sidecars, .csv files, or even pure sql databases). downloading a hoga gallery will result in a .zip of the exact same data that was used for hoga.

+hoga is **not** a replacement for raw, pure scraped data. it is merely a specialized data viewer, and none of the source data that is used to create galleries are modified in any way.

 ## current status

 still in the middle of figuring it out. check back soon^^